 I mean, when I did this article, this story, my impression of Marsha was that she was sweet, but you know, a little bit spacey.
 So when this boy I met at the Gaiety and he said… I said would you ever go to the Village?
 “Oh, yeah, I go to the Village and I run around with Marsha.”
 And he was a nice white boy and I said, “I don’t know that, you know, Marsha’s the kind of person that, you know, you should really be hanging out with.”

-Marsha: Yeah, they’d say, “All yous drag queens under arrest, so we, you know, it was just for wearing a little bit of makeup down 42nd Street.
+MJ: Yeah, they’d say, “All youse drag queens under arrest, so we, you know, it was just for wearing a little bit of makeup down 42nd Street.

-Eric: Who were the kinds of people you met up on 42nd Street when you were hustling up there.
+EM: Who were the kinds of people you met up at 42nd Street when you were hustling up there?

 [When Marsha gets up she forgets about the microphone and it pulls off her shirt.
 Eric and Randy search for the microphone’s foam cover.]